- Creating an eDiscovery Case

 - Complete the Export Details dialog as required:

 Field / Option Description Discovery Description Specify a description for the download.
 Export Type Specify the file type to use for the exported file.
 Download Filename Specify a file name for the exported file.

-While an export is either Pending or In Progress, it is possible to cancel the export using the Cancel Exports button in the toolbar.
+While an export is either Pending or In Progress, it's possible to cancel it using the Cancel Exports button in the toolbar.

 |Select Smart Tag||Use the Lookup button next to the Select Smart Tag field to select from a list of existing Smart Tags.|

 Select whether messages will be linked to the Smart Tag or removed from the Smart Tag.

 Check the Perpetual Link option to include all future messages as well as existing ones.
 If not selected, only those emails that matched the criteria when the search was created will be displayed.
 Additionally, no future messages will be included.

 Once the search options have been created, click on the Save and Exit button on the top toolbar to add them to the Case.